Ontario Temperance Act: Repeal and government as alcohol retailer

 In 1927, the Liquor Control Act overturned prohibition as legislated in the Ontario Temperance Act and established the Liquor Control Board of Ontario (LCBO), through which the province managed liquor distribution with government-run stores.
 Nonetheless, drinking in public establishments remained illegal until seven years later.
 Some communities maintained a ban on the sale of liquor under local option until the 1970s and The Junction neighbourhood of Toronto remained "dry" until 2000, largely because of the efforts of former Ontario CCF Member of Provincial Parliament for High Park, "Temperance Bill" William Temple.

 The Ontario Temperance Act failed because of changing public opinion and the inability of the Government of Ontario to effectively control consumption and importation of alcohol into the province.
 According to one historian, "the legislation seemed to be too drastic for the average citizen and not harsh enough to stop the large bootleggers."
-It has been also noted that prohibition deprived the Government of Ontario of significant tax revenue and the getting those revenues back was a motivation in repealing it.
+It has been also noted that prohibition deprived the Government of Ontario of significant tax revenue and reinstating those revenues was a motive to repeal.